lab1092/blender-manual_ja/manual/physics/particles/emission.rst

       Add a random offset to grid locations.

-.. tip:: Your mesh must be watertight to emit particles from the volume.
+.. tip:: Your mesh must be :term:`manifold` to emit particles from the volume.

    Some modifiers like *Edge Split* break up the surface, in which case volume emission will not work correctly!